Living Will Definition

 - you are no longer aware of being alive.

-It’s important to note that some states require two doctors to provide written certification of your incapacitation before your living will becomes effective.
+A living will goes into effect when your doctor determines you can’t communicate your health care wishes due to incapacitation.
+Some states require two doctors to provide written certification of your incapacitation before your living will becomes effective.

 Although the document becomes legally binding when it’s signed according to state requirements, it does not affect your care and treatment.
 At the same time, you’re still competent in making and communicating decisions about your care.